MathildeJ/Fantasy_Bakes/README.md

 As you can see below, a red button appeared and allows us to start a session.
 Surfly works straight away: we can instantly start a session and receive calls without any further configuration required.

 #### Widget options
 We are now able to start co-browsing sessions but the overall design doesn't really suit our website.
 Indeed, the bright red theme color of Surfly stands out and we would prefer to use our own theme color.
 This can be easily achieved by setting a few options in the widget we previously added.
 In our case, we simply used a few custom options:
 ```
 drawing_mode: "permanent", // change drawing mode so that the drawings last
 chat_box_color: "#87cefa", // change color of chat box so that it suits our website's theme
 theme_font_background: "#87cefa", // change color of button
 videochat: false // remove videochat feature (not needed)
 ```
 On the image below, you can now see that the button and the chat box are in our website's theme color.
 We also chose to disable the video chat feature that is included by default because we have no use for it.
 Finally, we decided to make the drawings permanent to facilitate communication.
 You can find an extensive list of widget options [here](https://www.surfly.com/cobrowsing-api/).

-#### Creating your own button
+#### Create your own button
 Even though Surfly is now customised to our needs and preferences, we would like to create our own button to start a co-browsing session so that we can customise it and control its behaviour more easily.
 First, we have to hide the default button since we will use our own.
 To do so, we simply set the 'hidden' option to 'true':
 ```